BZoennchen/supercollider-book/chapters/sounddesign/filters/6-reverb.md

 The human hearing generally waits about 40 milliseconds after a sound event's apparent end, before deciding it is over.
 Therefore, we perceive multiple sound cues within a period smaller than 40 ms as one continuous stream.
-Early reflections can be used to alter the timbre of a sound; to make it louder, heavier, spacially more interesting.
+Early reflections can be used to alter the timbre of a sound; to make it louder, heavier, spatially more interesting.

 ```{figure} ../../../figs/sounddesign/reverberation.png
 ---